-Casey’s last ride is interpreted different at all stages of our lives.
-Think.of it: The passionate love that can never last a lifetime that comes before marriage, after a divorce, entering middle age and during seniorhood.
+Casey’s last ride is interpreted differently at all stages of our lives.
+Think. of it: The passionate love that can never last a lifetime that comes before marriage, after a divorce, entering middle age, and during seniorhood.
 This song is profound.
 I would say one of the most brilliant analogies ever – Lita Gidge Macasieb Wilcox

 Once I heard “Help me make it through the Night “….
 I was hooked from then on.
 His voice is mesmerizing, & he himself oozes charisma.
 Even as he ages (gracefully), he still has that certain charm that endears him to everyone.
 No one sings the songs he writes like The Man Himself – Joy Robins

 His songs are stories.
 Anyone can sing them.
 He is the only one that can bring you into the story with him by way of his perfectly, purposeful lyrical nuances. – Amy Baldwin West

 No hate, I thought the song was about a dog until he drank a pint of bitters 🙂 – Patricia Sherwood Chance

 Carson Annett Adds …

 Always considered Casey, Duvalier, and Darby (my nicknames), as 3 of his strongest lyrics, with Jody and Silver Tongued Devil honourably mentioned in the same breath – Then again, I can start a new list with almost ANY of his tunes …..
 I have nicknames for every song by the way – Bobby, Pilgrim, Girl, Nowhere, Easy Lovin’, Jesse, Billy……on and on…

 Tom Ghent – the Final Word